brandcm/VCF_derived_allele_frequency_annotation/README.md

 Please reach out with any questions or comments: colin.brand@ucsf.edu.

 Notes:
-- Chromosome/contig names must match between the FASTA and VCF
+- Chromosome/contig names must match between the ancestral FASTA sequence and VCF
 - Genotypes can be phased or unphased
 - Missing genotypes are recognized and derived allele frequency is calculated from the sum of non-missing alleles
 - VCFs are assumed to be "unsplit", i.e., multi-allelic positions are recorded on one rather than multiple lines
+- Ancestral allele calls are largely missing in telomeric regions of the genome
+- DAFs are calculated for both low- and high-confidence calls (see sequence convention below)

+Ancestral Allele Sequence Convention (per Ensembl):
+ACTG : high-confidence call, ancestral state supproted by the other two sequences actg : low-confindence call, ancestral state supported by one sequence only N    : failure, the ancestral state is not supported by any other sequence
+-    : the extant species contains an insertion at this postion .    : no coverage in the alignment